 While writing about our journey towards financial independence, my partner and I spent copious amounts of time researching how to reduce our grocery expenses.
-Reducing food waste became a central theme of our personal guide to saving money on groceries.
+Reducing food waste became a central theme of our expert guide to saving money at the grocery store.

 Ultimately, we cut our monthly grocery expenses from $575.80 to $339.85 in 2019 — a more than 40% savings.

 In the process, we found the fortunate side effect of a reduced carbon footprint and a dramatic drop in food waste.
 You might have the same outcome if you adopt some of the strategies that worked for us.
 Cutting food waste isn't just good for your pocketbook, it is better for our society and the environment.